-Jafari et al. (10)described several strategies for nursing for the development of ethical education.
-These are use of an ethics curriculum with a consolidated approach, ethical training at all levels of education, an ethics internship and professional ethics education at the patient's bedside.
-Considering the large volume of material to be covered in current methods of nursing ethics education, the use of modern methods for professional ethics education, the use of mentors and student feedback are the most important factors in the development of nursing professional ethics.
+Jafari et al. (10)described several nursing strategies in the development of ethical education.
+These include ethics curriculum with a consolidated approach, ethical training at all levels of education, and ethics internship and professional ethics education at the patient's bedside.
+Bearing in mind the large volume of material to be covered in the current methods of nursing ethics education, use of modern methods for professional ethics education, and the use of mentors and student feedback are the most important factors in the development of nursing professional ethics.
 Ozgonul et al. (11) in Turkey suggested that medical ethics education should be learner-centered and problem-based.
-They recommend that its aims should be to assist students in deep information processing in order to link new information with existing ideas and experiences.
-The use of games is an innovative method that researchers suggest can improve student learning outcomes.
-The use of games can improve learning, encourage critical thinking and make learning more exciting.
+They recommended that its aims should be to assist students in deep information processing in order to link new information with existing ideas and experiences.
+The use of games is an innovative method that according to the researchers may improve student learning outcomes.
+The use of games can improve learning, encourage critical thinking, and make learning more exciting.
 In fact, a game can draw on real-life scenarios; however, few studies support this approach (12).
 Games are not only fun, but also provide an effective educational strategy to enhance learning by provoking student interest and participation in learning.
-The combination of a game with lectures helps create an organized educational environment and promotes student knowledge.
-This approach is more effective than the lecture method alone.
-White and Davis .(13)(14) introduced a game entitled "Rights: Helter Skelter" for first year students that focuses on ethics and nursing.
+The combination of a game with lectures may help create an organized educational environment and promote student’s knowledge.
+This approach is more effective than the use of lecture method alone.(13) White and Davis (14) introduced a game entitled "Rights: Helter Skelter" for first year students that focuses on ethics and nursing.
 This game enables students to analyze moral difficulties and endure uncertainty in ethical issues.
 Some contradictions exist in the use of the game for student ethics, but the games are activities in which players compete on the basis of rules and to create new and innovative strategies for learning (15).
 Moreover, with developments in science and increasing ethical challenges facing healthcare centers, more and more modern methods such as games can be used to identify and deal with ethical challenges(16).
-Studies have shown that ethics education is focused on problems of a challenging nature, but there is no study of problem-solving of ethical challenges.
-The purpose of the current study was to determine Impact of teaching ethics through games on moral sensitivity.
+Studies have shown that ethics education is focused on problems of a challenging nature; nonetheless, up to now no study have been conducted on problem-solving in ethical challenges.
+Therefore, the purpose of the current study was to determine the Impact of teaching ethics using games on Iranian nursing student’s moral sensitivity.

-Method
+Methods

 Design and subjects

-This quasi-experimental study was carried out in the form of one group with a pre-test and post-test.
-The statistical population was the students of the Malayer nursing faculty in western Iran.
-After obtaining authorization from the Malayer Nursing Faculty, 30 nursing students in their fourth semester of nursing school were selected through non-probabilistic sampling to participate from January 2016 to May 2017.
-The academic year of Iran is composed of 2 semesters.
-Each semester is seventeen weeks running September to December and January to May.
+This quasi-experimental study was carried out as one-group pretest–posttest.
+The participants in the study were students of Malayer nursing faculty in western Iran.
+After obtaining authorization from the Malayer Nursing Faculty, 30 nursing students in their fourth semester of nursing school were selected through Non-probability sampling to participate from January 2016 to May 2017.
+In Iran, The academic year include 2 semesters.
+Each semester is seventeen weeks running from September to December and from January to May.

-In Iran, nursing education lasts four years and students study nursing ethics in their second year of school.
-Students who met this criterion participated in the study.
-In the second year of study, nursing students receive clinical experience and must understand the principles of professional ethics.